ucsd-cse12-w21/ucsd-cse12-w21.github.io/index.md

 You are responsible for checking this schedule and completing work by the deadlines given, which are always at 11:59pm local San Diego time on the listed date.

-<iframe width="100%" height="800px" style="border: none; border-top: 1px solid grey; border-spacing: 2px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vT_Ag3MqtTtu5fVOCvWaA8c1EEas5WcrTUPoNAcEo_C2tTPNyLzBU3zBtA6-ExuaLlnFDWAcm7nQJZV/pubhtml?widget=true&amp;headers=false"></iframe>
+<iframe width="100%" height="800px" style="border: none; border-top: 1px solid grey; border-spacing: 2px"  src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpDLGr2ol9Im-2QRexErai5l4FMzqJHZ7aaP6DHkVxbsIku3Qqhaklv5EUxOwC-DdRPXg48krDEgGb/pubhtml?gid=594704517&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

 ## <a id="staff">Staff</a>

 We have a large instructional staff to help with your learning, and a few kinds of help sessions you can attend.

-<iframe width="100%" height="800px" style="border: none; border-top: 1px solid grey; border-spacing: 2px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRelEhSTgev4Lz72isky67hQ9a22OHTug4UJq9wucsAFsB_LoTIFrxkkvP8hVT9ufY4QVtpEuy0ii9u/pubhtml?gid=0&single=true&widget=true&headers=false"></iframe>

 The first is **office hours**, held by the TA and instructor.
 Office hours are a great place for any kind of question about the course, from help with your assignment to clarifications about material in lecture to questions beyond what we cover in the course.